Tripura Sundari Temple: Kalyan Sagar

-Different types of fishes are also found in this sagar but fishing is not permitted here.
-A big lake Kalyan Sagar just down to the Hillock at the backside of the Temple adds to its beauty.
-This natural pond has varieties of aqua species.
-The area of the Kalyan Sagar Lake is 2.752 acres.
+Different types of fishes are also found in this pond, however fishing is not permitted here.
+This natural pond has varieties of aquatic species.
+The area of the Kalyan Sagar is 2.752 acres.
 The lake is considered sacred, and devotees worship the fishes and bostami turtles present here.
 The Matabari Temple Committee is cementing the banks of Kalyan Sagar Lake for the last 2–3 years.
 The water of the lake became acidic due to destruction of the ecosystem around the lake.
-This has resulted in death of tortoises, as the cemented embankments spoiled the natural habitat as well as places for laying eggs for these turtles.
-As an amphibian it is extremely essential for the tortoise to have sandy exposure, which is not available in the lake after the construction of walls around the water body.
-Death of at least 7 tortoises has been reported in the last 6 months.
-Carrying of plastic poly bags are banned in and around Matarbari Temple area since 1998, even before the banning order issued by Tripura State Pollution Control Board (TSPCB) for the entire State of Tripura on 21 January 2002.
+This has resulted in death of turtles, as the cemented embankments spoiled the natural habitat as well as places for laying eggs for these turtles.
+As an amphibian it is extremely essential for the turtles to have sandy exposure, which is not available in the lake after the construction of walls around the water body.
+Death of at least seven turtles has been reported in the last 6 months.
+Carrying of plastic polythene bags are banned in and around Matarbari Temple area since 1998, even before the banning order issued by Tripura State Pollution Control Board (TSPCB) for the entire State of Tripura on 21 January 2002.
 But visitors, tourists, pilgrims and devotees are throwing plastic carry bags every day into the lake.
-As a result, the bed of the lake is now full of polythene/plastics bags.
-To assess the situation and the state of the natural habitat of the tortoise, a team of TSPCB consisting of Scientist and Engineer visited the lake and interacted with the local people on 22 March 2003.
+As a result, the bed of the lake is now full of polythene bags.
+To assess the situation and the state of the natural habitat of the tortoise, a team of TSPCB consisting of scientists and engineers visited the pond and interacted with the local people on 22 March 2003.
 To check the water quality of the lake, TSPCB collected water samples from four locations of the lake and analyzed the different parameters of the water quality.
 The results of the study show that the water quality of the lake is very good and even drinkable.
 According to the experts, it is only the construction of the embankments that increased the mortality of the turtles.

-Now due to increasing awareness in the people about conservation of ecosystem, the Kalyan Sagar Pond has been revived, and there is a thriving population of the rare bostami turtles living in the lake.
+Now due to increasing awareness in the people about conservation of ecosystem, the Kalyan Sagar pond has been revived, and there is a thriving population of the rare bostami turtles living in the lake.
 The turtles are considered sacred too as Mata Tripura Sundari temple is a kurmapith as the temple premises resemble kurma (a turtle).
 Also, previously, it was a Vishnu temple and since Kurma is an avatar of Vishnu, these bostami turtles (bostami comes from Bengali word bostam meaning "Vaishnavite Brahmins" or "monks who worship Vishnu") are considered sacred by the devotees visiting the temple.